-- U.S. authors will need to register their work before they can bring a suit for copyright infringement in federal court.
+- U.S. authors will need to register their work before they can bring a suit for infringement in federal court.

-- Foreign authors outside of the U.S. can sue for copyright infringement in the U.S. — though without copyright registration, they are not entitled to certain financial protections.
+- Foreign authors outside of the U.S. can sue for infringement in the U.S. — though, without registration, they are not entitled to certain financial protections.

 - If you’ve registered your work in the U.S., you’re covered in the U.S. and other countries signed on to the Berne Convention.

 PRO TIP: Here’s where you can find the U.S. Copyright Office’s rundown of its services and fees.
 Curious about the total cost of independent publishing?
 See our study on the average costs of self-publication.

-Now that you know a bit more about copyright, it’s up to you to take whichever steps you deem necessary to protect your work.
+Now that you're armed with a little bit of knowledge, it’s up to you to take whichever steps you deem necessary to protect your work.

 We believe that a well-informed author is a productive author.
-If you want to keep something nearby so you never forget your copyright basics, that’s what our cheat sheet is for.
+If you want to keep something nearby so you never forget your basics, that’s what our cheat sheet is for.